-- Worldwide Vehicle Logistics will not accept any claims, filed on units containerized for shipping, after the Preload inspection is performed (just prior to the vehicle being loaded into the container). - o If the damage has not been noted prior to loading in the container the claim will be charged back to the Dealer or Distributor, as the case may be.
+- Worldwide Vehicle Logistics will not accept any claims, filed on units containerized for shipping, after the origin port Preload inspection is performed. - o If the damage has not been noted prior to origin port loading the claim will be charged back to the Dealer or Distributor, as the case may be.